 3. Sudden overexposure to market and non-diversification

 This happens a lot of time in the stock market.
 A common person has accumulated a lot of savings over the period.
-Then he hears how his neighbor has doubled his money by investing in stock market.
+Then he hears how his neighbour has doubled his money by investing in stock market.
 Suddenly he also gets interested in share market.
-He started thinking that if his neighbor who is a Salesman, can get so many returns from the stock market, then why can’t he?
+He started thinking that if his neighbour who is a Salesman, can get so many returns from the stock market, then why can’t he?
 Hence, he decides to enter the stock market with a huge amount of money that he has saved during all those years of hard working.